chrisntr/MonoMobile.Extensions/readme.md

 apps, making development simpler and faster.

 Xamarin.Mobile is currently a preview release and is subject to API changes.
-Current known issues:

- - Windows Phone 7.1 version of the library requires the Visual Studio Async CTP (http://www.microsoft.com/en-us/download/details.aspx?id=9983).
+**Note:** The Windows Phone 7.1 version of the library requires the Microsoft.Bcl.Async NuGet package.
+You'll need to restore this package to use the samples or download this package to any WP7 app using Xamarin.Mobile.
- As this CTP installs to a user-specific directory, you'll likely need to correct references to this library in the samples to use them.

 ## Examples